afroNinja420/AfroAuction/README.md

   Opens a GUI displaying all currently active auctions, showing each auction’s item and details.
   Example: `/pa activeauctions`

+- `/pa help`
+  Displays a list of all available commands with their syntax and descriptions in chat.
+  Example: `/pa help`

 ## Configuration

 The `config.yml` file allows customization of the plugin’s behavior.
 Below are the key settings: